J. A. Community

 Susan interviews Julie Azuma at the Midtown Manhattan office of the non-profit organization Japanese American Association of New York (JAANY).
 By day, Julie is Founder and President of Different Roads to Learning, a company that provides educational resources for children with autism spectrum disorder (ASD).
 By night, you can find her opening the doors to her apartment and bringing people in the Japanese and Japanese American communities together.
-Serving on the boards of multiple organizations and as a Vice President of JAANY, she welcomed Susan to the New York Japanese American community ten years ago and shares her story about growing up in Chicago as a child of issei who were incarcerated during World War II, participating in the Redress Movement alongside people like Michi Weglyn and Yuri Kochiyama, and playing an important role in establishing social groups like Japanese-Americans, Japanese in America (JAJA).
+Serving on the boards of multiple organizations and as a Vice President of JAANY, she welcomed Susan to the New York Japanese American community ten years ago and shares her story about growing up in Chicago as a child of issei who were incarcerated during World War II, participating in the Redress Movement alongside people like Michi Weglyn and Yuri Kochiyama, and playing an important role in establishing social groups like Japanese Americans and Japanese in America (JAJA).
 Led by President Susan Onuma and Executive Director Michiyo Noda, JAANY provides numerous social services and cultural programs, and as a symbol of community gathering, it was a fitting setting for a podcast interview about community.

 Clara Lemlich Awards for Social Activism 2015 (LaborArts)

 This episode was edited by Toshiki Nakashige.
 Special thanks to Michiyo Noda for hosting us and for answering questions about JAANY.

 Toshiki Nakashige: This episode of The Big Root is supported by JapanCulture-NYC, the English-language website about all things Japanese in New York City.
 Discover your next favorite Japanese anything at JapanCulture-NYC.com.

 TN: A podcast about everywhere Japaneseness.
 My name is Toshiki Nakashige.